C-Loftus/Princeton-Thesis/doc/main.md

 As previously stated, in federated learning, all training happens on device and then the model parameters are exported to a central server where they are aggregated in some way.
 This preserves privacy but also takes advantage of the benefits from a large user base with lots of training data.

 Throughout the training process, it is up to the client to define how they will fit the model, and export parameters to the central server.
 My implementation can be found in the repository at [client/training.py](../client/training.py).
-With regards to the details of the implementation, I use negative log likelihood as my loss function and batch processing to reduce the load of system resources.
+With regards to the details of the implementation, I use negative log likelihood as my loss function and optimize batch size during training to reduce the load of system resources.
 I use the former given the fact I am doing multi class classification over audio data and want a probability distribution that sums to one.
-With regards to batch processing, I wanted to incorporate accessibility in an unconventional way.
+Hyperparameter optimization for parameters like batch size invite us to reconsider how we think about accessibility in machine learning.
 While we often think about accessibility as a physical property, it can also be a technical one.
 Resource intensive training can limit users with lower end hardware from participating in software communities.
-Simpler models and batch processing make it so we can engage with the largest possible audience.
+Simpler models and optimizing our hyperparameters for faster training make it so we can engage with the largest possible audience.

-### Client Training Data
+## Client Training Data

 Now that we have defined the overview of my model architecture I will describe the training data that can be used to train the model.
 This data can be user generated from Talon as we mentioned, or from preexisting open source datasets.
 One such example of the latter is the `SpeechCommands` dataset.
 I was able to take advantage of existing research using this combination of the dataset and M5.
 This helped to provide a scaffold for the start of my codebase. \footnote{\url{https://github.com/pytorch/tutorials/blob/master/intermediate_source/speech_command_classification_with_torchaudio_tutorial.py}}.
 This dataset is a series of roughly thirty different common words that could be used as commands. ( For instance common names, numbers ,and directions).
 This is a useful dataset for testing the model architecture and providing a good baseline for federated learning before new user data is factored in.